MAPF-Competition/web_resource/instructions.md

 > - Upload supporting auxiliary data.
 > - Initiate the evaluation process.

-You can submit anytime during the competition period and you can make multiple attempts.
+You can submit anytime during the competition period, and you can make multiple attempts.

 ## Track Your Progress
 Our competition system evaluates submissions in real-time.
 Navigate to the [My Submission](./submission) page for: